bashdeban/fastmind/memory-bank/activeContext.md

 ## Current Work Focus

-### Immediately Focused Package: `@wisemapping/editor`
+### Immediately Focused Package: `@wisemapping/fastmind`

+The **FastMind VS Code Extension** is the current primary focus for development.
+This package implements VS Code's CustomTextEditorProvider to enable editing `.fastmind` files directly within VS Code using the WiseMapping editor.

+**Current Status**: ✅ Stage 1 Complete - Basic display functionality working **Next**: Stage 2 - Data interaction and synchronization implementation

+### Secondary Focus: `@wisemapping/editor`

-The **Editor Package** is the current primary focus for development and improvement.
-This is the React component wrapper layer that bridges the low-level mindplot canvas engine with the high-level webapp application.
+The **Editor Package** remains important as the React component wrapper layer that bridges the low-level mindplot canvas engine with the high-level webapp application.
+The FastMind extension uses the editor-standalone build of this package.

 ## Recently Implemented Changes